anillo-easer/Probabilistic-State-Parameter-Based-Liquefaction-Triggering-Model/README.md

 - CPT-derived state parameter **ψ**, estimated using a Plewes-type procedure.
 - Probabilistic seismic demand **CSR**.
-- Laboratory-to-field stress-path correction from cyclic triaxial to direct simple shear (DSS) conditions..
+- Laboratory-to-field stress-path correction from cyclic triaxial to direct simple shear (DSS) conditions.

 The workflow produces depth-dependent estimates of the factor of safety, **F<sub>S</sub>**, and the probability of liquefaction, **P<sub>L</sub>**.